KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 ### §7 Audlang and Collection Attributes

-Some systems collect multiple values for certain attributes from a stream or merge this data from various sources.
+Some systems collect multiple values for certain attributes from a stream or merge data from various sources.
 In this case there is not *one single value* for an attribute in a record; the **argument value is a collection**.

 **[:twisted_rightwards_arrows: Implementor Notes](#dealing-with-collection-attributes)**